See for yourself why we are returning for our 3rd visit to the beautiful Perigord Retreats in the Dordogne and Lot Rivers area of Southern France.

 We are a very small group.
 Advance reservations are highly recommended.

-The final details of pricing for 2024 are not yet available.
 Bring a friend or a spouse...no art experience is required!

 Contact Darla directly at email@example.com or Periford Retreats